mstrials/anderson/README.md

 - [ ] “Your Savings” uses `product.totalMonthlySavings`
 - [ ] Monthly/Annual toggle is interactive
 - [ ] Currency formatting is correct
-- [ ] Clicking “Purchase Membership” navigates to `/checkout`
+- [ ] Clicking “Purchase Membership” navigates to `/cart`

+---

+## Cart Page (`/cart`)

+- [ ] `/cart` route exists
+- [ ] Selected plan persists from plans page
+- [ ] Displays selected plan name and billing type
+- [ ] Base price (ex GST) displayed correctly
+- [ ] GST (10%) calculated correctly
+- [ ] Final total to pay today is correct
+- [ ] Coupon input field exists
+- [ ] Terms & Conditions checkbox exists
+- [ ] Proceed button disabled until Terms are accepted
+- [ ] Clicking “Proceed to Checkout” navigates to `/checkout`

+---

-## Cart / Checkout
+## Checkout Page (`/checkout`)

 - [ ] `/checkout` route exists
+- [ ] Customer details form exists and is controlled
-- [ ] Selected plan persists from plans page
+- [ ] Required fields are validated
-- [ ] Cart summary matches selection
+- [ ] Membership summary matches cart
 - [ ] GST and totals calculated correctly
-- [ ] Customer form exists and is controlled
 - [ ] Stripe Elements used for card input
 - [ ] Next.js API route creates PaymentIntent
-- [ ] Payment confirmation works end-to-end
+- [ ] Real Stripe payment works end-to-end
 - [ ] Success state shown after payment
+- [ ] Cart / checkout state cleared after success

+---

+## Global State & Navigation

+- [ ] Global navbar exists on all pages
+- [ ] Cart visible in navbar
+- [ ] Cart displays correct selected price
+- [ ] Cart state persists across page navigation
+- [ ] Cart state, checkout state, and carousel state all stay in sync

+# Submission

+To complete this task, you must deploy a working version of the application and provide a live link.

+---

+## Requirements

+1. Push the full project to **your own GitHub repository**
+2. Create a new project on **your own Vercel account**
+3. Deploy the project to Vercel
+4. Ensure the application works in the **production environment**

+---

+## Testing requirements

+You must successfully test **all three membership products** in production:

+- Bronze Membership
+- Silver Membership
+- Gold Membership

+For each product:

+- Select the membership on the plans page
+- Proceed through cart and checkout
+- Complete a Stripe payment using test keys
+- Reach the success state

+All three products must complete the full flow successfully.

+---

+## Submission

+Submit the following:

+- Public GitHub repository link
+- Live Vercel deployment URL

+The Vercel link should allow:

+- Browsing plans
+- Adding to cart
+- Completing checkout
+- Making Stripe test payments end-to-end

+No local or development-only links will be accepted.